Paintball Hopper Comparison: Empire Halo Too vs Planet Eclipse Protoyz Speedster Loader

 Let's hear it.

-Etha 2 is gonna be currently cocker threaded I would definitely go with the Freak XL kit, hands down.
-It's going to expensive off the rip, but you got, you're going to want to get that.
-So when you upgrade from your Etha 2, you can use it on a lot of higher end auto cocker threaded guns.
+ETHA 2 is going to be currently cocker threaded.
+I would definitely go with the Freak XL kit, hands down.
+It's going to be expensive off the rip, but you got, you're going to want to get that.
+So when you upgrade from your ETHA 2, you can use it on a lot of higher end auto cocker threaded guns.

 [Mark] There you go.
 If you've got a question, leave it in the comments below.
 Otherwise we'll see you next time.

 Take it, easy guys.